From Logits to Hierarchies: Hierarchical Clustering made Simple: Method

 \section{Method}

-In this work, we take a critical perspective on a recent line of research on hierarchical clustering: as an alternative to designing ad-hoc complex approaches, we focus on adapting pre-trained flat models to output a hierarchy with minimal overhead.
+In this work, we take a critical perspective on a recent line of research on hierarchical clustering.
+After uncovering important limitations of recent hierarchical clustering approaches with deep specialized architectures, we propose an alternative strategy.
+Namely, rather than designing ad-hoc complex methods, we focus on adapting pre-trained flat models to output a hierarchy with minimal overhead.
 To this end, we introduce a lightweight algorithm to leverage the information contained in the logits of a pre-trained flat clustering model to output a hierarchy of clusters.
 In the following, we describe the proposed procedure and also provide a graphical illustration as well as detailed pseudocode.